asuengineering/pitchfork/README.md

 Additional enhancements include:

 - Adjustments to multiple parts of the theme to better align it with UnderStrap.
-Now maintained as a fork of the original project for better tracking of future enhancements.
 - The global ASU header and footer elements are now referenced as direct PHP includes.
 This makes it much easier to update the theme to future versions of the global ASU assets.
 - Changes to `style.css` now makes the theme compatible with [GitHub Updater](https://github.com/afragen/github-updater).